Intoxication Doesn’t Have to Equal a Lost Workers’ Comp Case

 This is a scenario where involving an attorney is of the utmost importance.
-You may expect your workers’ compensation claim to be denied due to the alleged involvement of alcohol or drugs, but you can take steps to appeal such a denial.
+You may expect your workers’ compensation claim to be denied due to the alleged involvement of alcohol or illegal drugs, but you can take steps to appeal such a denial under compensation laws.

-Remember, if your workers’ comp claim is denied, you may find yourself saddled with exorbitant medical bills and serious financial difficulties caused by lost wages and missed work.
-You need to do everything you can to seek a positive result to your claim so you can receive the benefits and medical care you need.
-It starts with having a legal professional review your claim to offer insight on your options at this point in time.
-Call a Las Vegas workers’ compensation lawyer at Shook & Stone today to see how we can help you.
+Remember, if your workers’ comp claim is denied, you may find yourself saddled with exorbitant medical providers bills and serious financial difficulties caused by lost weekly wages and missed work.
+You need to do everything you can to seek a positive result to your claim so you can receive the compensation benefits and medical expenses you need from Insurance companies.